FineUploader/fine-uploader/readme.md

 This is only relevant for the `onSubmit` callback, at this point.
 As the documentation states, if you want to cancel an upload in your `onSubmit` callback handler, simply return `false`.
 This is also true when using the jQuery plug-in.

-Also, please note that the context of your event handler, by default, if the event target.
+Also, please note that the context of your event handler, by default, is the event target.
 This is, in fact, true, by default, for _all_ jQuery event handlers, not just event handlers associated with Fine Uploader.
 Say you want to change the parameters sent along with a file when handling a `submit` event.
 You code can be as simple as this:
 ```javascript